 The Middle East

-The Middle East is a popular destination choice for lawyers and legal support alike.
+The Middle East is a popular destination choice for lawyers, legal secretaries and legal business service professionals alike.
 A move to the Middle East often provides the opportunity for lawyers to practice on a more broad and general basis with high exposure to multi-jurisdictional work.
-Support staff are relied upon heavily in a role that is a true amalgamation of PA and technical secretarial skills.
+Legal support staff are relied upon heavily in a role that is a true amalgamation of PA and technical secretarial skills.
 An increase in the sophistication of the legal market in recent years has seen international firms continue to set up in the region.
 Those who have a long standing presence have continued to expand their teams and as such, we have seen an increase in business services role such as HR, Business Development / Marketing and Finance which were previously run through their London operations.